mnbao1975/RingierTicTacToe/README.md

 ## TEST
 - Open this link http://localhost:5000 on two browsers.
-- On the first browers, tap on the "+ Create a new game".
+- On the first browsers, the first player taps on the "+ Create a new game".
-- On the second window, please refresh it to see the new game just creatd by the first browser.
+- On the second browser, the second player need to refresh it to see the new game just creatd by the first player.
-- Those two browser will let you know that the game is started so that the 2 players can start to play the game.
+- Those two browser will let you know that the game is started.
+And, the 2 players can start to play the game together.
-- Every movement of a player will be synced to the other browser in realtime.
+- Every movement of a player will be synced to the other player's browser in realtime.
-- When there is the winner, the two browser will be get informed immedately.
+- When there is a winner, the two browsers will be get informed immedately.
-- The completed games can be loaded, but the saved can not continue to played (need to be improved).
+- The completed games can be loaded, but the saved one can not be continued to playe again (need to be improved).

 ## NOTEs:
 During testing the game.
-- Please try to complete the game.
-If one of players move to other screen, the game's state is persistent.
-But, it cannot replay again.
+- Please stay on the game board and try to complete the game.
+If one of players leaves the current page, the game's state is persistent.
+But, it cannot be continued again (need to be improved).
-- Please do NOT restart any service (API, Socket IO or Web fontend) or refresh any browser.
+- Please do NOT restart any service (API, Socket IO or Web fontend) or refresh any browser (need to be improved).
 - Reused code from https://reactjs.org/tutorial/tutorial.html
 - Reused css code from https://codepen.io/shammadahmed/pen/JOWEGW for designing game board.